Previous Post: Day 6 – From Just Below The Forks To Macpherson Lake

 The area between Stonehenge Lake and Katherine Lake apparently features some pretty nice campsites and – on a sunny July day – sounds like a nice spot to ramble up and down the river with a camera.
 Rapids, swifts, waterfalls – a veritable Shangri La!
 However, a Shangri La campsite would have to be shelved for another possible trip – one coming down the North Branch from Gamble Lake.

-The first twenty or thirty meters of the trail goes through a wetlands area and was somewhat mushy on our trip through thanks to the rain of the past few days.
-From there it changes into a series of connected gently sloped rock outcrops.
+The first thirty meters of the 800-meter portage goes through a wetlands area.
+It was somewhat mushy on our trip through, thanks to the rain of the past few days.
+It changes into a series of connected, gently sloped rock outcrops.
 Patches of slippery moss made things interesting.

-It is a 2.5-kilometer paddle from the portage put-in at the top of Katherine Lake down to the bottom.
+It is 2.5 kilometers from the portage put-in at the top of Katherine Lake down to the bottom.
 That is where the lake – once with the more appropriate name of Divide Lake– has two outlets: the North Channel and the South Channel.
 Both have three dramatic waterfalls and some rough portages.

 - North Channel: Helen Falls; Center Falls; Frank’s Falls